mirzaghaderi/rtpcr/README.md

 ## 36        S    0.50 A2   3 1.839 28.28  1.918   30.74
 ```

-`qpcrANOVA` function performs  anova based on both factorial arrangement and completely randomized design (CRD).
-For the latter, a column of treatment combinations is made first as grouping factor followed by ANOVA.
+`qpcrANOVA` function performs  ANOVA based on both factorial arrangement and completely randomized design (CRD).
+For the latter, a column of treatment combinations is made first as a grouping factor followed by ANOVA.
 You can call the input data set along with the added wCt and treatment combinations by `qpcrANOVA(data_3factor_a)$Final_data`.
-CRD based analysis is especially useful when post-hoc test and mean comparisons/grouping is desired for all treatment combinations.
+CRD-based analysis is especially useful when post-hoc tests and mean comparisons/grouping is desired for all treatment combinations.
 The final results along with the ANOVA tables can be called by `qpcrANOVA(data_3factor_a)`.

 ### Reverse ordering of the grouping letters

-One may be interested to present the statistical mean comparison result in the frame of grouping letters.
+One may be interested in presenting the statistical mean comparison result in the frame of grouping letters.
 This is rather challenging because in the grouping output of mean comparisons (via `LSD.test` function of agricolae package), means are sorted into descending order so that the largest mean, is the first in the
 table and "a" letter is assigned to it.
 If `LSD.test` is applied to the wCt means,
-the biggest wCt mean receive "a" letter as expected, but this value turns into
+the biggest wCt mean receives "a" letter as expected, but this value turns into
 the smallest mean after its reverse log transformation by  $10^{-(\Delta Ct)}$. to solve
 this issue, I used a function that assigns the grouping letters appropriately.

 ### Output table of the analysis

 The `qpcrANOVA` function produces the main analysis output
-including mean wDCt, LCL, UCL, grouping letters and standard deviations.
+including mean wDCt, LCL, UCL, grouping letters, and standard deviations.
 The
-standard deviation for each mean is derived from the back transformed raw wDCt values from biological
+standard deviation for each mean is derived from the back-transformed raw wDCt values from biological
 replicates for that mean.